How TikTok Is Changing the Matcha Scene

 - 50+ cafes nationwide added similar drinks

-- Cafe's revenue increased 60% month-over-month
+- The cafe's revenue increased 60% month-over-month

 The "Instagrammable" Evolution

 Instagram prioritized polished photos.
 TikTok rewards authenticity and motion.
+We think this shift is actually great for matcha.

 This changes drink design: